gluobe/infrastructure-2.0-workshop/Lab 4 - ELB/README.md

 # **LAB 4 - ELB** #

 ## Visual Interpretation ##
 Right now, we only have one server and it's carrying the full load of a savage Black Friday sale which we're blogging about.
-We'll need multiple servers and a Load Balancer to share the network load over the two instances.
+We'll need multiple servers and an (elastic) Load Balancer to share the network load over the two instances.

 ![](../Images/Lab4.png?raw=true)